lampepfl/progfun-wiki/SbtTutorial.md

 layout: page
 title: Sbt Tutorial
 ---
 We use sbt for building, testing, running and submitting assignments.
 This tutorial explains all sbt commands that you will use during our class.
 The [Tools Setup](view?page=ToolsSetup) page explains how to install sbt.
 ## Starting up sbt
 In order to start sbt, open a terminal ("Command Prompt" in Windows) and navigate to the directory of the assignment you are working on.
 Typing `sbt` will open the sbt command prompt.
     shell$ cd /path/to/progfun-project-directory                        # This is the shell of the operating system shell$ sbt
     > _                                                                 # This is the sbt shell
 ## Running the Scala Interpreter
 You can start the Scala interpreter inside sbt using the `console` task.
 The interpreter (also called REPL, for "read-eval-print loop") is useful for trying out snippets of Scala code.
 Note that the interpreter can only be started if there are no compilation errors in your code.
 In order to quit the interpreter and get back to sbt, type `ctrl-d`.
     > console
     [info] Starting scala interpreter...
     Welcome to Scala version 2.10.1 (Java HotSpot(TM) 64-Bit Server VM, Java 1.7.0_04-ea).
     Type in expressions to have them evaluated.
     Type :help for more information.

-    scala> println("Oh, hai!")                                          # This is the Scala REPL, type some Scala code Oh, hai!

-    scala> val l = List(1, 2, 3)
+    scala> println("Oh, hai!")                                          # This is the Scala REPL, type some Scala scala> val l = List(1, 2, 3)
     l: List[Int] = List(1, 2, 3)
     scala> val squares = l.map(x => x * x)
     squares: List[Int] = List(1, 4, 9)
     scala>                                                              # Type [ctrl-d] to exit the Scala REPL [success] Total time: 20 s, completed Mar 21, 2013 11:02:31 AM
     > # We're back to the sbt shell
 ## Compiling your Code
 The `compile` task will compile the source code of the assignment which is located in the directory `src/main/scala`.
     > compile
     [info] Compiling 4 Scala sources to /Users/aleksandar/example/target/scala-2.10.1/classes...
     [success] Total time: 1 s, completed Mar 21, 2013 11:04:46 PM
     >
 If the source code contains errors, the error messages from the compiler will be displayed.
 ## Testing your Code
 The directory `src/test/scala` contains unit tests for the project.
 In order to run these tests in sbt, you can use the `test` command.